Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 HPC approval is required for any exterior project that needs a building permit.
 Complete a building permit application, HPC review application and submit information that illustrates the proposal (elevation drawings, site plans, floor plans, information about materials, etc).
 Applications for HPC review are due no later than two weeks prior to the HPC meeting.
 Some applications may be administratively approved by Staff.
 At the HPC meeting, the Commission will review the proposal and approve, approve with conditions, or deny the application.
 Contact staff to ensure that you are submitting the required information.

 The Planning and Zoning Commission is a new commission that has combined the roles of the Plan Commission and the Zoning Board of Appeals.
-It will serve as a recommending body regarding petitions for general amendments to the zoning ordinance, zoning map amendments, zoning text amendments, special use permits, planned unit developments, subdivisions, site plan review, and variations.
-The Planning and Zoning Commission also serves as a board of appeals on zoning matters .
+It will serve as a recommending body regarding petitions for general amendments to the zoning ordinance, zoning map amendments, zoning text amendments, special use permits, planned unit developments, subdivisions, site plan review, and now variations as well.
 This new body will streamline the review process, making it easier for applicants.

 The goal for the Planning Division is to completely process Planning and Zoning Commission applications in 8 to 12 weeks.
 A single review letter incorporating all of staff’s comments is forwarded to the applicant approximately 4 weeks after the original submittal.
 If revisions are requested, the applicant should respond to staff’s comments and submit revised plans within 10 days in order to remain within the 8 to 12 week time frame.
 If additional revisions are required, the applicant submittal and staff review process will continue until the documents are deemed sufficient for Planning and Zoning Commission consideration.
 Once the application documents are in order, the request is forwarded to the Planning and Zoning Commission for consideration.